 Oh, and guess what?
 Mary manages to make this information about everything interesting and easy to understand.
 Ah!
 What a breath of fresh air to read something that doesn’t come off like a textbook, but a close friend imparting her well-researched knowledge.

 A beautifully written chapter on miscarriage handled such a heartbreaking event with the utmost love and compassion.
-I have not experienced the loss of a child, but I know that one day I very well may, as 1 in 4 women will lose a baby.
+As a mother who has suffered from a miscarriage, I really appreciated this section.
 There is so much information from a spiritual point of view on this especially painful cross, as well as very practical information on options for delivery after a loss and more.

-If you ever read my post on why we don’t wait to announce our pregnancies, you’ll know I had a miscarriage scare with Zelie when I was 10 weeks along.
-In the moment I was panicked.
-Even though I was in frequent contact with my midwife, I was so unsure of what would happen if I was losing her.
-The information Mary provides would not only be incredibly comforting during the saddest of losses, but would also be an invaluable reference in the midst of a miscarriage to make informed decisions and know what to expect.
+The information Mary provides is not only incredibly comforting during the saddest of losses, but is also an invaluable reference in the midst of a miscarriage to make informed decisions and know what to expect.

 Tell Me A Story